uofuseismo/mflib/INSTALL.md

 # Prerequisites

+In this section, the library's hardware and software requirements are defined.

 ## Hardware Requirements

 This library targets x86\_64 chips and, in particular, Intel chips.
 The library can additionally leverage high-end NVidia GPU's.